op07n/XiaomiADBFastbootTools/README.md

 **Why does the Uninstaller hang on some apps?**

 There are many factory apps Global MIUI doesn't let you uninstall but China MIUI does.
 If you try to uninstall an app like that, the tool will hang.
-If that happens, close the tools, disconnect your device, uninstall the app manually, then launch the tools and reconnect your device to proceed.
+If that happens, close the tools, disconnect your device, uninstall the app manually, then launch the tools again and reconnect your device to proceed.

 **How do I regain uninstalled system apps?**